 Your spouse won’t apologize: What you can do

-Even if you’re in a situation where your beloved refuses to ever apologize, it is still possible to have a marriage with two partners who are forgiving.
-Yes, even if your partner may be too stubborn to humbly ask for your forgiveness.
+Even if you’re in a situation where your beloved refuses ever to apologize, it is still possible to have a marriage with two partners who are forgiving.
+Yes, even if your partner may be too stubborn to ask for your forgiveness humbly.

 First and foremost, it’s important to identify and acknowledge the reasons that your spouse may be unwilling to apologize.
-Once that’s been done, it’s also a good idea to consider that your beloved may actually struggle to simply verbalize those exact words.
+Once that’s been done, it’s also a good idea to consider that your beloved may actually struggle to verbalize those exact words simply.